InjectiveLabs/injective-protocol-specification/README.md

 <img alt="trade-flow.png" src="https://github.com/InjectiveLabs/injective-protocol-specification/blob/master/assets/trade-flow.svg" width="700px"/>

 ### Negative Spread
+A take order along with its corresponding make order(s) (i.e. a "trade") must result in bilateral negative spread with spread parameter `p = 1.002` in order to be accepted by the sidechain and coordinator contract.

+For two orders `OrderA` and `OrderB`, there exists negative spread if and only if the cost per unit bought (`OrderA.MakerAmount/OrderA.TakerAmount`) is greater than the profit per unit sold of the matched order (`OrderB.TakerAmount / (OrderB.MakerAmount * p^2)`), i.e. the following inequality must hold:

+`p^2 * OrderA.makerAssetAmount * OrderB.makerAssetAmount >= OrderA.takerAssetAmount * OrderB.takerAssetAmount`

+In our model, due to rounding reasons and limitations in decimal representations in Solidity, we represent `p^2 = 1.004` for `p = 1.002`.

 ## Interface
 Relayers can earn greater rewards by serving hosting an interface that is configured with their relayer API.
 Injective has provided two open-source front-end interface implementations allowing for users to interact with the protocol through a friendly graphical user interface.